 The first full-size self-steering bogie has been completed and used for testing purposes.
 It is now part of the P1 test vehicle which was installed in September 2000 and is the culmination of 16 months of additional design, manufacture and assembly work.
 The P1 vehicle incorporates the Austrans passenger module and includes its interior features.
 Key steering and rail-gripping features of Austrans have now been demonstrated.
 Vehicles will be powered via a third rail.

-Austrans is being developed by Bishop Austrans, under the leadership of Managing Director, Laurie Bishop.
-Austrans have successfully gained a Federal R&D Start Grant of $14.3 million (AUS) which will run through to February 2004.
+Austrans was developed by Bishop Austrans, under the leadership of Managing Director, Laurie Bishop.
+Austrans have successfully gained a Federal R&D Start Grant of $14.3 million (AUS) which will ran through to February 2004.

 A gallery of outstanding computer-generated images and sketches shows how Austrans could be fit into a variety of locations in the existing urban structure.
 An Austrans Newsletter is now being published every six months.
 The July 2001 issue is now available.